ADDICTION TREATMENT FAQS

 No. Buprenorphine (Suboxone) is not controlled the same way methadone is because it has a lower potential for abuse and is less dangerous.
 Prescriptions are given to patients based on their ongoing success and we can give the patient enough medication for days or even weeks at a time.

-Only qualified doctors with the necessary DEA (Drug Enforcement Agency) identification numbers are able to start in-office treatment and provide prescriptions for ongoing medication.
+Only qualified doctors with the necessary DEA (Drug Enforcement Agency) identification numbers can start in-office treatment and provide prescriptions for ongoing medication.
 CSAT (Center for Substance Abuse Treatment) maintains a database to help patients find qualified physicians.

 Suboxone comes in 2 mg and 8 mg strengths as sublingual (placed under the tongue to dissolve) tablets.